mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 As mentioned above, providers are often cloud infrastructure services such as AWS, OpenStack, Fastly, etc., but might also be...

-* SaaS platforms such as Grafana, GitHub, OKTA, etc.
+* SaaS platforms such as Grafana, Heroku, GitHub, Okta, etc.
 * a local file system, etc.

 Generally speaking, a provider (and its underlying resource(s)) could be anything that can be modeled declaritively and has some sort of corresponding CRUD API(s).

 Providers are decoupled from the Terraform CLI itself as independent software components, often versioned, compiled, and published to the [Terraform registry](https://registry.terraform.io/browse/providers) via their own CI/CD processes.
+Typically, a Terraform provider's source code lives in a `git` repository conforming to the `terraform-provider-${PROVIDER}` naming convention.

 Providers are generally authored in Go using Terraform's [plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).
 So, how does this work?